 About the Artist

 They all told me I'd grow out of it, but horses are a never-ending source of inspiration for me.

 My education in art history gave me a strong theoretical and conceptual foundation, but my technique is almost entirely self-taught.
-It took me many years to develop a consistent practice.
+It has taken me many years to develop my unique style.